This page was last updated on 21 July, 2021.

 Detailed Tourist Information

-From 5 April, all non-resident foreign nationals will not be permitted to enter Chile.
-The only exception would be for non-resident foreign nationals with specific permits or visas issued by a Chilean Consulate allowing you to enter during this specific period.
-This measure will be in place for the whole of April.
-The Chilean authorities will reassess this restriction at the end of April.
-Additionally, from 5 April at 5am, all Chilean borders (including Santiago Airport) will close for the whole of April.
-Chilean authorities will prohibit all non-essential overseas travel to Chileans and resident foreign nationals.
-There will be some exceptions that must be requested via the Comisaria Virtual website.
+Since 5 April, all non-resident foreign nationals are not permitted to enter Chile.
+This measure has been extended until 30 June.
+Additionally, since 5 April, all Chilean borders (including Santiago Airport) are closed.
+Chilean authorities prohibit all non-essential overseas travel to Chileans and resident foreign nationals.
+There will be some exceptions that can be requested via the Comisaria Virtual (https://comisariavirtual.cl/) website.

 Across Chile, travelers should be aware that any health and safety measures currently in place, including restrictions on movement and gatherings in groups, may become stricter with little notice.
 American citizens should exercise caution by maintaining social distancing practices, following quarantine and sanitary procedures as directed by the Chilean government (including curfew), and following all sanitary and hygiene guidelines outlined by the Centers for Disease Control and Prevention to mitigate health risks.
 Infractions could be subject to fines and potential arrest.
 For more information please visit Gob.cl – Cuarentena (www.gob.cl)